7bitcoder/7bitDI/Docs/getting-started/injecting-multiple-services.rst

 ..
 Note::
-   Service objects are ordered in vector using registration order. last registered serivice of base type is used when resolving one service
+   Service objects are ordered in vector using registration order.
+   Last registered serivice of base type is used when resolving one service

+   Injection rules are simple:

+   * It is guaranteed that vectors wont contain null pointners
+   * Singleton/scped services should be injected using std::vector<pointners>
+   * Transient services should be injected using std::vector<std::unique_ptr>

 .. literalinclude:: ../../Examples/InterfacesMultiple.cpp
    :caption: Examples/InterfacesMultiple